keerthiboga/Testing_repo/README.md

-# 📦 Pull Requests Guide
+# 📦 Push Requests Guide

 ## What is a Pull Request?